sagemath/sagewiki_to_gh-2022-10-10/days75.md

 == Ideas for coding sprints ==

-Feel free to add your own ideas here.
+Feel free to add your own ideas on this [[https://mensuel.framapad.org/p/sage-days-75|collaborative PAD]].

 === Coding theory ideas ===